ShadowLight8/Dynamic_RDS/README.md

 ![Transmitter Connection](images/radio_board_pinout.jpeg)

 ## Using Hardware PWM
 The recommended QN8066 transmitter board can take a PWM signal to increase its power output.
-Be sure to comply with all local laws related to FM broadcasts.
+Be sure to comply with all applicable laws related to FM broadcasts.

-On the Raspberry Pi, in order to use the hardware PWM, the built in analog audio must be disabled and an external USB sound card is required.
-The short answer is the built in audio uses both PWM channels to generate the audio.
+On the Raspberry Pi, in order to use the hardware PWM, the built-in analog audio must be disabled and an external USB sound card is required.
+The built-in audio uses both hardware PWM channels to generate the audio, so PWM cannot be used for other purposes when enabled.

 Modify the /boot/config.txt by by doing the following, then rebooting:
 1. Comment out ```dtparm=audio=on``` with a #